‘the new contemporary art museum’ in buenos aires by prechteck

 of puerto madero and development of the new contemporary art museum in buenos aires, argentina. the design of the building draws

-influence from contextual associations like waves of the waterfront, or setting sail for the fragata sarmiento
+influence from contextual associations like waves of the waterfront, or setting sail for the fragata sarmiento, where viewpoints of

 the main parameter are highlighted.

 a new horizontal layer known as the ‘art carpet’ extends calatrava’s puente de la mujer and connects it to the surrounding areas of the